 Bern looked down from the watchtower overlooking Havel's fortress.
 The crescent moon lit up the forest below him, but only slightly.
 The lack of light available did not bother him though.
 He had seen this view at daytime, and it was, in his opinion, not much to look at.
 Just a forest.
 Ocassionaly the grass of this particular forest was being trampled by horrifying Hollows.
 This, in Bern's mind, was quite unusual.
 He had spent almost a week keeping an eye on this forest from the walls of the fortress, and he had seen no less than twenty-six Hollows, an alarmingly large amount in his opinion.
 It was a forest in Lordran.
-This fact as well, made it different from other forests in Bern's mind, since it was the only part of Lordran he had actually been in, even if it only was for a few minutes, of which he had spent the majority searching the bodies of said was also a very large forest (it took them two weeks to march trough it).
+This fact as well, made it different from other forests in Bern's mind, since it was the only part of Lordran he had actually been in, even if it only was for a few minutes, of which he had spent the majority searching the bodies of said Hollows.
 But apart from those things it was just a forest.
 Trees.
 Grass.
 Birds.
 Trees.
 Trees.
 Just a forest.

 Bern sighed.
 No, guard duty was most certainly not what he had expected when he joined the army.
 He had not expected to be so far from his home either.
 Sure, a bit of marching was expected.
 But Lordran?
 No, this was not what he had in mind when he joined the army.
 He joined the army of Thorolund for one simple reason: to protect his home.